PATIN-A Blog – Based on Experience

-From January until the end of March 2011 along with a team of young and creative co-workers, I have patinated and aged the uniforms for the ZDF mini-series "Generation War" (German title: Unsere Mütter, unsere Väter, "Our mothers, our fathers").
+From January until the end of March 2011 I, Jürgen Knoll, along with a team of young and creative co-workers, have patinated and aged the uniforms for the ZDF mini-series "Generation War" (German title: Unsere Mütter, unsere Väter, "Our mothers, our fathers").

 The costume designer Wiebke Kratz (famous for: Die Flucht, Bonhoeffer, Schicksalsjahre, R.I.S. - Die Sprache der Toten) wanted to create a costume design for "Generation War" which shows uniforms that have been worn for a long time already and tell their own story, thus supporting the actor's play.